dperrymorrow/re-bars/docs/_src/md/introduction.md

 ReBars started with the idea of so what do I _actually_ need from a Javascript framework?

-- provide a templating language _(Handlebars)_
+- a templating language _(Handlebars)_
-- watch your data and re-render DOM elements on change
+- re-render DOM elements on data change
-- manage your elements event handling
+- manage your event handling and scope

-> ReBars is around 2.5k gzipped!
+> ReBars is around 2.8k gzipped and has no dependancies other than Handlebars!

 ReBars lets you re-render tiny pieces of your application on change.
 You are in control of what re-renders and when.
 There is no Virtual DOM, no JSX, no pre-compiling. _Your_ code runs on your _app_.